NoBrainerGames/nobrainergames.github.io/docs/blog/2019-01 - The Beginning.md

         count ? sum / count : 0);
 }
 ```
-*The snippet above is a taste of the powerful simplicity of D.*
+<sup>The snippet above is a taste of the powerful simplicity of D.</sup>

 I quickly developed a hunger to find a project to implement with it.